 A hormone that regulates the thymus gland, stimulating an underactive immune system or down-regulating an overactive immune system as seen in autoimmune disease.
 PRP also helps regulate immune function by increasing the permeability of the skin’s vessels.

-Cytokines help regulate immune function by influencing T-cell production, lymph activity and the production of immunoglobulins.
+Cytokines help regulate immune function by influencing T-cell production, lymph activity, and the production of immunoglobulins.
 With this broad influence, cytokines are able to regulate both the force and duration of an immune response.
 One of the cytokines, interleukin-10, works to reduce inflammation caused by arthritis.

 Lymphokines are peptides, released by stimulated white blood cells, that control immune response.

-Growth Factor Components
+Growth Factor Components of Colostrum

-The growth factors found in colostrum include epithelial growth factor (EgF), insulin like growth factor-I and II (IGF-I and IGF-II), Fibroblast Growth Factor (FgF), Platelet-Derived Growth and growth hormone (GH).
+The growth factors found in colostrum include epithelial growth factor (EgF), insulin-like growth factor-I and II (IGF-I and IGF-II), Fibroblast Growth Factor (FgF), Platelet-Derived Growth and growth hormone (GH).
 All of these help stimulate cellular and tissue growth.
 A 1989 study published in Comparative Biochemical Physiology pointed out that the high levels of growth factors found in bovine colostrum promote cell growth by stimulating the formation of DNA, which is essential to the survival of every cell in the body.

 The best-known and most studied growth factors are the Insulin-Like Growth Factor-1 (IGF-1) and growth hormone (GH).
 Growth hormone is produced by the pituitary gland in the brain.
-Growth hormone controls the body’s growth by regulating the metabolism of proteins, carbohydrates, electrolytes and fat.
+Growth hormone controls the body’s growth by regulating the metabolism of proteins, carbohydrates, electrolytes, and fat.
 It also influences the production of hormones.
 It is particularly essential during the adolescent years.

 IGF-1 is so named because of its close resemblance to the hormone insulin.
 This chain of amino acids, produced in the liver, is actually a by-product of growth hormone release.
 It is responsible for muscle cell division.
-IGF-1 even improves the function of growth hormone throughout the body.
+IGF-1 even improves the function of growth hormones throughout the body.

 Some companies now market genetically engineered versions of both IGF-1 and GH.
-They use them in healing, muscle-building and anti-aging therapies as well as AIDS treatments.
+They use them in healing, muscle-building, and anti-aging therapies as well as AIDS treatments.
 These factors were first identified and isolated by studying bovine colostrum.
 Since that time, several studies, including a 1991 British report, have concluded that the growth factor IGF-1 found in bovine colostrum is molecularly identical to the IGF-1 produced naturally in the human body.
 This means that individuals taking colostrum will experience all the benefits the IGF-1 provides to the body, without encountering any negative side effects.
 In addition, bovine colostrum is the natural source with the highest concentration of IGF-1.

 Healing and Regeneration Ability

 Just as the growth factors are able to re-grow the thymus gland, they have also been proven to re-grow tissue and repair other damage done to the body.
 In fact, these regenerative effects extend to nearly all the structural cells in the body.
-So not only will colostrum immune factors fight off disease and illness, but the growth factors come in and act as the clean up and repair crew.
+So not only will colostrum immune factors fight off disease and illness, but the growth factors come in and act as the clean-up and repair crew.
 All of the components of colostrum work in different ways to promote this healing.

-A 1981 study found that bovine colostrum contained 7 different nucleosides that are key to both the growth and repair of body cells.
+A 1981 study found that bovine colostrum contained 7 different nucleotides that are key to both the growth and repair of body cells.
 The growth factors promote healing because they are able to encourage growth on a cellular level by enhancing both DNA and protein synthesis.
 In addition, growth factors improve the body’s nutrient uptake, providing the raw materials needed for rebuilding the cells.

-In 1990, the University of Arizona concluded that Fibroblast Growth Factor, Insulin Like Growth Factor, and Transforming Growth Factor-b (all found in bovine colostrum), when administered together, caused growth and reproduction of cells that then fused together or to the adjacent muscle fiber.
+In 1990, the University of Arizona concluded that Fibroblast Growth Factor, Insulin-Like Growth Factor, and Transforming Growth Factor-b (all found in bovine colostrum), when administered together, caused growth and reproduction of cells that then fused together or to the adjacent muscle fiber.
 This type of quick and strong healing and re-growth means that there is usually less scarring.
 It also indicates an incredible potential for healing the wounds of diseases like lupus or multiple sclerosis.

 For example, growth factors like TGF A & B stimulate the reproduction of skin cells to replace those that may have been damaged by lupus.
 Growth factors also have the potential of stimulating the re-growth of the myelin sheath (a thick, fatty material that surrounds and protects nerve fibers) that is destroyed with a disease like multiple sclerosis.